‘Istanbul is the most highly populated city in Turkey and has the interesting quirk of being located in both Europe and Asia…’

 Topkapi is also a UNESCO world heritage site and is one of the best surviving examples from the Ottoman Empire.
 As well as the interior, it also has huge grounds and beautifully manicured gardens.
 It seemed to be a popular hangout for sunbathers and it’s wise to set aside a good few hours to experience it fully.
 Topkapi is located within a few minutes walk of The Blue Mosque and Hagia Sophia, so everything is in close proximity.

 |Topkapi Palace and Gardens|

-We did spend a full seven days in Turkey, but our trip to Cappadocia and the Grand Bazaar were fully deserving of their own posts…which they now have.
-Ever get the feeling I’m trying to drag something out?
-Quite.
+We spent a full seven days in Turkey, but our trip to Cappadocia and the Grand Bazaar were fully deserving of their own posts.
 Also: the Travel Bug came with us to Istanbul and added to his series of Fascinating Facts.